solgenomics/breedbase_dockerfile/README.md

     ```
     docker-compose -f docker-compose.yml -f production.yml up -d
     ```
-    Then follow [the instructions below](#access-and-configure) to access and configure your new breedbase deployment!
+    Then follow [the instructions below](#access-and-configure) to access and configure your new breedbase deployment.
+You might also have to run the db patches to have an up to date database structure.
+See [Updating the database schema from the docker](#updating-the-database-schema-from-the-docker).

 ### Using `docker swarm`
 Docker Swarm allows you to define a service, as well as to allow you to configure auto scaling and clustering of a service.